All Episodes

 Anyway, I must take a quick time out here.

-I'm I'm glad uh I'm glad you called, Andrew.
+I'm glad you called, Andrew.

 Thanks.

-Call back any time.
+Call back anytime.

-Uh we will be glad to talk to you.
+We will be glad to talk to you.

 Say, Andrew, if you're still out there, this is an interesting story about the change that has occurred with Obama.

-It's from the UK telegraph, a guantanamo inmate captured in Afghanistan at the age of fourteen, still held there, has become the first to give an interview from inside the camp.
+A Guantanamo inmate captured in Afghanistan at the age of 14, still held there, has become the first to give an interview from inside the camp.

 This guy actually somehow called Al Jazeera.

-Good grief, my friend.
+Good grief, my friends.

 Even the inmates at Guantanamo are now calling Al Jazeera to complain about how bad it is.